sachaMorin/slam-recipes/README.md

 You should first install rtabmap [from source](https://github.com/introlab/rtabmap/wiki/Installation#if-ros-is-not-installed).
 You may be able to skip some dependencies if ROS is already installed.

-**Before building**, make sure to replace `rtabmap/tools/RgbdDataset/main.cpp` with the one in this repository.
+**Before building**, make sure to replace `rtabmap/tools/RgbdDataset/main.cpp` with the file in this repository.
 It includes hardcoded intrinsics for an Azure Kinect camera.
 You may want to update it with custom intrinsics.

 After installing, you may need to run `sudo ldconfig`.